pollere/DNMP/README.md

 # Distributed Network Measurement Protocol (DNMP)

+This repo is no longer being used for an active project.
+This work formed a basis for the current DCT work and was referenced in a paper and SBIR report so remains up for now.

 This repository is for releases of  DNMP.
 This in-progress work  builds on the proof-of-concept code developed under NIST SBIR 70NANB18H186 and makes use of Pollere's Versatile Security and Bespoke Transport projects.
 The current release doesn't have the full run-time security code included as parts of it are still being tested.

 DNMP has client and NOD (network observer daemon) processes that use NDN to communicate.
 Clients request measurements from NODs which use probe functions to gather metrics.
 The communication model is pub/sub, implemented by a lightweight pub/sub transport, syncps, and the DNMP-specific shim code.